Resources for Hard-of-Hearing and Deaf in the Workplace

 Another bonus: You can easily erase mistakes.

 Happy, productive employees are the best.
-Fortunately, many apps and tools facilitate easier communication.
-There’s a lot that still can be done, for example, having automatic live captions on all videoconferencing platforms.
-Hopefully, that will happen one day.
-In the meantime, there’s more than enough for businesses and their employees to keep everyone in the loop.
+Fortunately, many apps and tools facilitate better communication.
+There are many possibilities, like having automatic live captions on all video conferencing platforms.
+In the meantime, there's more than enough for businesses and their employees to keep everyone in the loop.

 Additional Resources